floookay/barnacle/build_guide.md

 3. Screw in the three screws in the middle.
 2 on the core pcb, 1 on the shell below.
 4. Put in the MX switches.
 Make sure that the switch legs aren't bent and that they are snapped into the plate. ![assembly switches](./images/assembly_switches.webp)
 5. Screw in the acrylic bottom with the remaining 8 screws.
+6. Add the rubber feet to the acrylic plate.